frontelx/felixwiedemann/README.md

 - Switch to your project folder with `cd path/to/your/folder/felixwiedemann`
 - Install Node.js with `nvm install`
 - Install Node tools with `npm install`

+## Maintenance

+The content of this website can be maintained seperately from the code.
+You can preview the changes on your local computer before uploading on the webserver (see [next chapter Upload](#upload)]).

+### Pre steps

+Follow these steps to run the website locally when you want to start editing content:

+- Open Terminal app
+- Switch to your project folder with `cd path/to/your/folder/felixwiedemann`
+- Run `git pull --rebase`
+- Run `npm start`
+- Open a browser with the URL http://localhost:8080
+- Keep Terminal open while editing content